alttch/eva3/README.md

 EVA ICS is a platform for automated control and monitoring systems development, for any needs, from home/office to industrial setups.
-It is completely free for non-commercial use as well as for commercial, on condition that enterprise integrates it on its own.
+It is completely free for non-commercial use as well as for commercial, on condition that Enterprise integrates it on its own.
 The product is distributed as a free software and is available under Apache License 2.0.

 ![What is EVA ICS](doc/promo/what-is-eva-ics.png?raw=true "What is EVA ICS")

-EVA ICS allows to set up single IoT/IIoT management node and then easily scale it to your own private ultra-secure automation Cloud, where nodes and components discover each other automatically via the Internet or local communications.
+EVA ICS allows to set up single IoT/IIoT management node and then easily scale it to own private ultra-secure automation Cloud, where nodes and components discover each other automatically via the Internet or local communications.

 The powerful Industry-4.0 deployment system allows quickly setting up new nodes and easily switching between pre-production and production configurations.